Fox Family Skip to content

 2. An obstruction in the flue pipe

 Remember, the inducer motor causes a draft to allow the gasses to be drawn out of the heat exchanger and into the flue pipe where it terminates outside the building—usually the roof.
 I have found that bees, wasps, and birds like to build their nests in and around the flue pipe.
 It’s not likely to happen during the winter, but for sure can happen over the summer.
 So, if the season is early and the furnace hasn’t been run yet, it’s good to check at the roof vent.
 It’s also not uncommon to see that the nest (or the bird) has fallen all the way down to the base of the pipe, where it meets the furnace.
+Check out our guide on preparing your furnace for fall to avoid any problems during the cold months.

 3. A diaphragm that’s ruptured or stuck